 The clients who come to Piñera del Olmo for help with property law include both national and international clients, in the process of buying a property in Spain.
 This may be in Barcelona, Catalonia, or another part of Spain.
 For some buyers, it is their first purchase of Spanish property.
 We are here to help first-time buyers as well as property purchasers looking to improve their property portfolio.

-We like to ask our clients for a clear picture of their plans for their property, so that we can adapt our work to suit them.
-We also give clients a clear outlook of costs for the process, so that they can assess the financial implications from the start.
+Asking our clients for a clear picture of their plans for their property is important to us.
+With this we can best adapt our work to suit them.
+At Piñera del Olmo Canals, we also give clients a clear outlook of costs for the process, so that they can assess the financial implications from the start.

-One of the most important parts of buying a property is the need to understand the legal aspects and to ensure that you are carrying out the process correctly.
+One of the most important parts of buying a property is understanding the different legal aspects and to ensure that you are carrying out the process correctly.

 After a preliminary meeting, we will take note of your property plans and focus on each of your needs.
 For our lawyers, it is essential to communicate well with clients.